EyeSeeTea/clickdown/readme.md

 ### Finding your user id

-One possible way is to find it in the output of:
+One possible way to find it is with the output of:

 ```sh
 http https://api.clickup.com/api/v2/team/YOUR_TEAM_ID 'Authorization: YOUR_TOKEN' \